Troubleshooting Print Archiving

 There are some additional steps that sometimes get overlooked when a PaperCut Secondary Server is involved.
 Double check the steps on this page to confirm that you have set up the Central Archive and that the Print Provider service is configured correctly.

-Make sure the Print Provider service is started on the Secondary Server and is running as a service account that has read/write privileges to the Central Archive.
+- Make sure the Print Provider service is started on the Secondary Server and is running as a domain user or service account that has read/write privileges to the Central Archive.

 Still not working?